wakkobr/certifications/ibm/cloud-financial-services-v2.md

 - Non-prod treated as Prod
 - Isolate and separate functions
 - Protect the boundaries of the application
-- Execute all operator actions through a bastion host
+- Execute all operator actions through a Bastion host
 - Capture audit events
 - Follow secure development processes
 - Encrypt consumer data always: KYOK, TLS